 18. Council, by majority vote or the Chancellor may permit the introduction of any subject for discussion.

 19. A matter considered for discussion by resolution of Council will be taken as a motion on notice for the subsequent meeting.

 20. The Council may adjourn any meeting to a later date.

 21. Meetings of Council must conclude not later than three hours after their commencement, unless the majority of members present at a meeting resolves otherwise.
 Any unfinished business must be added to the agenda for the next meeting of Council.

 Attendance at Council meetings

-- Members of the Executive in addition to the Council Secretary are to attend all meetings of Council.
+22. Members of the Executive may be invited to attend part or all of meetings of Council.

-- Staff and students of the University may request permission to be present as observers for consideration of a particular Agenda item, which must be non-confidential.
+23. Staff and students of the University may request permission to be present as observers for consideration of a particular Agenda item, which must be non-confidential.
 Such requests are to be submitted to the Secretary to Council at least three calendar days prior to the meeting.
 Attendance will be at the invitation of the Chancellor.
 Observers cannot speak, interject, move or second motions or vote.